 The dry washed out mountains make us feel incredibly small.
 We know the ocean is near and the anticipation is peaking.
 It is a scene from the sound of music, Outback style.

 We finally get a glimpse of the ocean and Blowhole Beach after about 20 minutes of hiking in the striking sun.
 My favorite part about this landscape is how the fluorescent blue clashes dramatically with the mild beige and yellow of the hills.

-After a sweaty but beautiful hike we were ready for a swim.
-Visiting during the middle of the summer didn’t mean the water was going to be warm it was chilling to say the least.
+After a sweaty but beautiful hike, we were ready for a swim.
+Visiting during the middle of the summer didn’t mean the water was going to be warm it was chilling, to say the least.
 Waves rolled on through consistently during the afternoon.
-A couple of fisherman were the only others who were enjoying the scenery on the weekday.
+A couple of fishermen were the only others who were enjoying the scenery on the weekday.

 Not content with viewing this world-class beach from the shore we decided to clamber up the rocks on the right side of the bay.
 This is when we really got to enjoy the bay as we looked back towards the shore.

 We could catch glimpses of the coastline around the corner but decided to save a coastline walk for another day.

 On the walk down to the beach, we enjoyed the scenery but didn’t come across much wildlife.
 However, as we made the trek back up the hill it seemed as though we had stumbled into the kangaroo hub of Deep Creek Conservation Park.
 We spotted over 15 kangaroos in a matter of minutes, much to the delight of my Norwegian friend who was visiting for the week!

 The entry fee of $8 can be purchased online as you arrive but you must pay by card.
 Click here to buy your permit.